dec112/ng112-js/README.md

 Please keep in mind this is still in development and does not cover standards entirely!

-SIP communication is powered by [JsSIP](https://jssip.net/) under the hood.
+SIP communication is powered by [JsSIP](https://jssip.net/) under the hood. \
+Currently JsSIP version 3.5.11 is used.
+This is due to an incompatibility of JsSIP 3.7.3 with Expo.

 License: GNU AGPL-3.0 \
 Proprietary licenses are available on request. \